-- A computer graphics technique for generating and representing curves and surfaces.
+A computer graphics technique for generating and representing curves and surfaces.

 - Origine Oggetto

-The graphics system used by Blender (and many other graphics applications) for drawing 3D graphics, often taking advantage of hardware acceleration.
+The graphics system used by Blender (and many other graphics applications) for rendering 3D graphics, often taking advantage of hardware acceleration.

 See also OpenGL on Wikipedia.